Stochastic Subgradient Methods with Guaranteed Global Stability in Nonsmooth Nonconvex Optimization: Preliminaries

 \subsection{Differential inclusion}

-In this subsection, we introduce some fundamental concepts related to the concept of differential inclusion, which is essential in establishing the convergence properties of stochastic subgradient methods, as discussed in \cite{benaim2005stochastic,davis2020stochastic,bolte2021conservative}. \begin{defin} For any locally bounded set-valued mapping $\ca{D}: \Rn \rightrightarrows \Rn$ that is nonempty, compact, convex-valued, and possesses closed graph, we say that the absolutely continuous mapping $\gamma:\bb{R}_+ \to \Rn$ is a solution for the differential inclusion
+In this subsection, we introduce some fundamental concepts related to the concept of differential inclusion, which is essential in establishing the convergence properties of subgradient methods, as discussed in \cite{benaim2005stochastic,davis2020stochastic,bolte2021conservative}. \begin{defin} For any locally bounded set-valued mapping $\caH: \Rn \rightrightarrows \Rn$ that is nonempty convex-valued, and graph-closed, we say that the absolutely continuous mapping $\gamma:\bb{R}_+ \to \Rn$ is a solution (also called trajectory) of the differential inclusion

-with initial point $x_0$, if $\gamma(0) = x_0$ and $\dot{\gamma}(t) \in -\ca{D}(x(t))$ holds for almost every $t\geq 0$. \end{defin}
+with initial point $x_0$, if $\gamma(0) = x_0$ and $\dot{\gamma}(t) \in -\caH(\gamma(t))$ holds for almost every $t\geq 0$. \end{defin}